Regulations governing the forex broker license in Seychelles

 3. Application Process

-The application process involves submitting several documents and information to the FSA, including:
+The application process for a Seychelles forex broker license involves submitting several documents and information to the FSA, including:

 • Completed Application Form: This form includes detailed information about the company, its business plan, and its proposed operations.